What is Spiritual Adultery? And how Does It Affect The Holy Spirit?

 All believers are married to Christ.
 We are to look to Him exclusively for all things, whatever that may be.
 This means that our faith is to be in Christ and the cross and nothing else.
 Failing that means that our faith is in something else, and even though the something else may be good in its own right, still, it is not faith in Christ and the cross, which means that such a believer is being unfaithful to Christ, which is “spiritual adultery.”

 To be sure, such affects the Holy Spirit greatly.
 While He doesn’t leave us, and thank God for that, still, He is greatly hindered.

 Considering that the Holy Spirit works exclusively within the parameters of the finished work of Christ, meaning that it is the cross of Christ that gives Him the legal right to do all that He does, we start to see how serious all of this is.

-The Lord doesn’t require very much of us, but He does require one thing, and that is that our Faith be exclusively in Christ and what Christ has done for us at the Cross.
+The Lord doesn’t require very much of us, but He does require one thing, and that is for our faith to be exclusively in Christ and what Christ has done for us at the cross.